cejotape/oop_pw1_ext_2425/README.md

 **Group Member**: Carlos Jiménez Pelegrín

 This document presents the detailed design for the Train Station Simulation project developed in C# using .NET Core 8.
 The goal of the project is to simulate the arrival and management of trains at a station with limited platform availability, which the user chooses the number, while I use the OOP principal fundamentals learnt in class.
-The aim of this Practical Work is to design a system where a number of trains arrive over time, and there is a limited number of platforms that manage their docking status

 ## Description of the Solution